Skip to content

 So we left Ron’s vehicle at the MD28 Trailhead parking lot and drove my vehicle over to where Seneca Creek intersects Riffle Ford RD.
 There is room for about a dozen vehicles to park along the northbound shoulder of this road.
 I would think that all parking areas for this trail would fill up quickly on the weekend.

 We got on the trail around 8:30 AM.
 This was a 2.5 mile stretch to Germantown RD.
 All in all this was a pleasant stretch.
 There was some forest walking, some power line walking and some open field walking.
 The terrain was rolling on this stretch.
-There was one slight up around the .75 mile mark as we ascended a hill parallel to a power line.
-We again walked along the powerline, went into the woods again and had some very nice scenery until we reached Germantown RD around 10:00 AM.
+There was one slight up around the .75 mile mark as we ascended a hill parallel to a gas line.
+We again walked along a powerline, went into the woods again and had some very nice scenery until we reached Germantown RD around 10:00 AM.

 There are two parallel trails along Seneca Creek.
 We were on the Seneca Creek Greenway, which is signed for hikers, runners and horse riders only.
 The Seneca Ridge Trail is for bikes only.
-It is more “sqigly”.
+It is more “squigly”.
 A number of bicyclists like these meandering type of trails.

 This next stretch of trail between Germantown and Black Rock RDS was a tuffie.
 It was all in the woods.
 However, after about a half mile in we crossed a bridge over a tributary, then started a steep up along the side of a dry creek bed for about a quarter mile.
 I believe the trail builders did this because the terrain next to the trail was a cliff or very rocky.
 When we got to the top of this long pull we had level trail for a very short stretch, and then a very long down.